Smartphone photography / videography training in person or online

 Photography and video training services

-All training is planned around the needs of our clients and can include, chosing equipment, camera operation, photographing specific objects, portraiture, lighting, image preparation and image delivery.
+All training is planned around the needs of the client and can include, choosing equipment, camera/ smartphone operation, photographing specific objects, portraiture, lighting, image preparation and image delivery.

 Training is normally delivered on-site to individuals or small groups.